johnbnevin/serenitool/README.md

 # INSTRUCTIONS
 Click 'SereniTool.html' above this readme, then choose 'Download Raw File' on the top right of the resulting page.

+Replace the word 'prayer' with 'meditation' and 'God' with 'good' as needed, to be able to benefit maximally from these effective personal development tools.

 # 🌟 SereniTool Resentment Recovery Worksheet App v1.0 - Production Release